 Inspect your frozen food

 Before purchasing, always inspect your frozen item for signs that the product may have refrozen it.

 To find out if your frozen merchandise has been refrozen, look for lumps.
 Make sure your frozen food bag doesn’t have any lumps to your touch.

 This indicates that this item was thawed and refrozen, affecting the flavor and the nutrients in it.

 Buy generic if possible

-There is no indication that name brand taste better than generic brand.
-Generic frozen food is just as good as name brand.
+There is no indication that the name brand tastes better than the generic brand.
+Generic frozen food is just as good as the name brand.
 The only difference is the price you are paying.

 Shop for frozen food last